laport14/Bar-Tender/README.md

 *These are examples only.
 Replace with your own MVP features.*

 - Find and use external api with pertinent data that meets project description requirements
-- Nav bar with the liquor choices and a drop down on 'click' for drink selection
+- Nav bar with the liquor choices and a drop down under each liquor with the respective cocktails listed
-- After selecting the cocktail -> Display cocktail picture, intructions and name from external api data
+- After selecting the cocktail -> Display cocktail picture, intructions and name from external api data on page

 #### PostMVP